johnneed/Nature-of-Computation/README.md

-#Nature of Computation
+# Nature of Computation

 ## Bridges of Konigsberg

-## Hamilton's Icosaheron Game
+## Hamilton's Icosian Game